tomheon/diffscuss/README.md

 ## Why Should You Use Diffscuss?

-* Lower the activation energy for code reviews by creating and reading reviews in your editor.
+* Lower the activation energy and cycle time for code reviews by creating and reading reviews in your editor.
 Then jump straight to the associated source to apply fixes etc.

 * Keep your reviews in your repo, right next to your code, or email them back and forth if you're a small team and that's easier.